pyPhotometry GUI¶

 Due to these advantages pulsed illumination is recommended over continuous illumination for recording signals.
 For more information see the pyPhotometry manuscript.

-Baseline subtraction changes the appearence of high frequency noise, as noise present when the baseline sample is read is subtracted from noise when the signal sample is read.
+Baseline subtraction changes the appearance of high frequency noise, as noise present when the baseline sample is read is subtracted from noise when the signal sample is read.
 If you need to de-noise a setup (high gain amplifiers in photoreceivers can pick up electrical noise from nearby equipment) it is recomended to use 2EX_2EM_continuous mode to get a clear picture of the noise.

 3EX_2EM_pulsed mode uses 3 LEDs and two photorecievers, and is designed for e.g. red/green/isosbestic recordings.
 As there are only 2 LED drivers on the pyPhotometry board an additional external LED driver must be used, with its trigger input connected to digital 2 on the pyPhotometry board, which is configured as an output in this acquisition mode.
-Signal 1 is aquired from analog 1 with LED 1 on, signal 2 is aquired from analog 2 with LED 2 on, and signal 3 is aquired from analog 1 with LED 3 (external LED driver) on.
+Signal 1 is acquired from analog 1 with LED 1 on, signal 2 is acquired from analog 2 with LED 2 on, and signal 3 is acquired from analog 1 with LED 3 (external LED driver) on.
 A typical use case would be to use signal 1 for GCaMP, signal 2 for RdLight, and signal 3 for an isosbestic control channel.

-Data directory
+Data directory¶

 Specifies the directory where data files will be saved and the data file type.
 The file type can be either 'ppd' for a binary data file, or 'csv' for a comma seperated value data file.
 For more information about file types see importing data.
 Data file names are determined by the subject ID, date and time the recording started, and file type, e.g. m1-2018-08-30-103945.ppd.

-Control all
+Control all¶

-Individual setup controls
+Individual setup controls¶

 Each setup has a set of controls that apply only to that setup, located above its plot panel.
 The top row of controls from left to right are:

-• A dropdown menu to select which setup to connect to.
+Dropdown menu to select which setup to connect to.

-• A connect/disconnect button to connect to the selected setup.
+Connect/disconnect button to connect to the selected setup.

-• Text box to specify the subject ID.
+Text box to specify the subject ID.

 The second row are plotting controls:

-• Tick the 'De-mean plotted signals' checkbox to subtract the average value from each signal before plotting, making it easier to visualise both signals when they have different baseline levels (this does not affect the data saved).
-You can use the 'Offset channels' control to adjust the relative Y position of the de-meaned signals.
+- Tick the De-mean plotted signals checkbox to subtract the average value from each signal before plotting, making it easier to visualise both signals when they have different baseline levels (this does not affect the saved data).
+You can use the Offset channels control to adjust the relative Y position of the de-meaned signals.

-• The Show event triggered plot checkbox controls whether the event triggered plot is shown.
+- The Show event triggered plot checkbox controls whether the event triggered plot is shown.
 By default it is shown when using a single setup but hidden when using more than one setup to save screen space.

-Keyboard shortcuts
+Keyboard shortcuts¶

 Ctrl+A Autoscale all plots Y range to the current data.